Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 setx AZURE_STORAGE_ACCESS_KEY "<youraccountkey>"
 ```

-At this point, you can run this application.
+At this point, you can run this application using maven: `mvn compile exec:java`.
 It creates its own file to upload and download, and then cleans up after itself by deleting everything at the end.

 ## Resources
 * [Azure Storage SDK v10 for Java](https://github.com/azure/azure-storage-java/tree/New-Storage-SDK-V10-Preview)